New commodities, same process? Leveraging existing expertise to support critical minerals processing

 Skills for further downstream processing

 Further downstream processing, post concentration, can use a variety of unit processes, and require specialist expertise and materials selection.
 Processes can include calcination, acid roast, solvent extraction, leaching, and precipitation / crystallisation.
 There are pockets of expertise in Australia, but this is definitely an area that will need additional skilled workforce as the sector grows.
-Detail on these stages is outside scope of this article, but the Critical Minerals Conference by AusIMM in Brisbane in August this year will be / is a great showcase of technical expertise in this field.
+Detail on these stages is outside scope of this article, but the Critical Minerals Conference by AusIMM in Brisbane in August this year was a great showcase of technical expertise in this field.

 Conclusion